bibiannegh/ROS_gazebo_HURO_OnORbitROS/docs/Install.md

 # Installation Guide

-OnOrbitROS framework can be found on [this](https://github.com/OnOrbitROS) GitHub.
+OnOrbitROS framework can be found on [this](https://github.com/OnOrbitROS) GitHub; the main application is **Simulation**.
 There you will find the packages to install in your ROS environment as well as different guided examples to discover the functionalities OnOrbitROS offers.
 With this framework it is also possible to create new projects from the existing ones or from scrath.

 ---